CarleneCannon-Conner/react-typescript-app/README.md

-## Getting Started with React Typescript App
+# React Typescript App

-`npm ci`

-`npm start`

-Simple app for me to practice using React, Redux and Typescript
+This is a simple app for me to practice using React, Redux and Typescript